CiscoTestAutomation/getting-started/source/quickstart/configuredevices.rst

         >>> nxos_interface = Interface(device=uut, name='Ethernet4/4')

 #.
 Configure all of the features on all of your testbed devices, line by line.

-At this point, we provide examples as you cannot run the ``testbed.build_config`` command on the mock data.
+   At this point, we provide examples because you cannot run the ``testbed.build_config`` command on the mock data.
 This example shows two devices, each with its own interface.

    .. tip:: Remember that you will need to refer to the feature `model <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/models>`_ page to know which attributes (keys) you can configure.